GSMUTNSR/book_codes/README.md

 _ Allocation and deallocation of arrays, arrays of arrays, etc, has been automatized.

 _ Pivots for many-body eigenstates can now be used in GSM-CC.

+_ Truncation scheme generalized in GSM-CC : the number of occupied one-body scattering states in GSM-CC many-body states now depends on parity and total angular momentum.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------